-- Store your drone battery in a dry, cool environment or a fire proof pouch.
+- Store your drone battery in a dry, cool environment or a fireproof pouch.

 - Clean your drone thoroughly with fresh water after use to remove any salt water or sand.

 That brings us to the end of our drone fishing tips article.
-I hope that you have gained a better understanding on the important criteria when looking for a drone and the best tactics to use it.
+I hope that you have gained a better understanding of the important criteria when looking for a drone and the best tactics to use it.
 There are also some other guides online if you want more information.